sabrinasaven/sabrinaplaystheharp/README.md

 heading, link, button, and border pulls its color from these six variables.

 Publishing to GitHub Pages

 Push these files to a GitHub repository.
 In the repository settings, open Pages, and set the source to your main branch (root folder).
 Your site will be published at `https://<your-username>.github.io/<repo-name>/`.

+Changing Domain providers

+The 60-Day Lock: Under ICANN rules, you cannot transfer a domain if it was registered or previously transferred within the last 60 days.
+Expiration Safety: Start the transfer at least 2 weeks before your domain expires to avoid service interruptions.
+Extra Year Added: Transferring a standard domain (like a .com) usually requires a fee, but this fee automatically adds one full year to your current expiration date.